-- 3 Section 15.
-Moratorium on residential and small business commercial premises eviction.
-4 - (a) There is hereby declared a moratorium on evictions from residential and small business commercial premises in this State that shall remain in effect for 60 days after the effective date of this Act. - (b) Except as provided in subsection (f), during the moratorium: - (1) No person or entity shall evict or attempt to evict a residential tenant or small business commercial tenant from a dwelling unit or small business commercial premises. - (2) No court shall accept any filing, including a complaint, summons, or motion, other than those authorized under subsection (f), in an eviction action, or hear or decide any matter, or enter a judgment in favor of the plaintiff for eviction, rent, or other remedies that may have otherwise been permitted by law. - (3) No sheriff, local law enforcement officer, or any other person or entity may serve process or attempt to serve process for an eviction action. - (c) Any eviction notice issued during the moratorium is invalid and shall not be deemed to have terminated the residential or small business commercial tenancy.
-Any eviction
+- 1 "Residential tenant" or "tenant" means a person entitled by written or verbal agreement, subtenancy approved by the 2 3 landlord, or by sufferance to occupy a dwelling unit to the 4 exclusion of others.
+"Residential tenant" includes members of a 5 tenant's household occupying the dwelling unit. - 6 "Small business commercial premises" means any parcel of real property that is developed and used either in part or in 7 8 whole for commercial purposes by a business that is not a part 9 of a multinational corporation and that has less than 25 10 employees. - "Small business commercial tenant" means a commercial 11 tenant that is not a part of a multinational corporation and 12 13 that has less than 25 employees. - 14 Section 15.
+Moratorium on residential and small business 15 commercial premises eviction. - (a) There is hereby declared a moratorium on evictions from residential and small business commercial premises in this State that shall remain in effect for 60 days after the effective date of this Act. - (b) Except as provided in subsection (f), during the 2.0 21 moratorium: - (1) No person or entity shall evict or attempt to evict a residential tenant or small business commercial tenant from a dwelling unit or small business commercial premises. - 25 (2) No court shall accept any filing, including a

+- complaint, summons, or motion, other than those authorized 1 under subsection (f), in an eviction action, or hear or 2 3 decide any matter, or enter a judgment in favor of the 4 plaintiff for eviction, rent, or other remedies that may 5 have otherwise been permitted by law. - (3) No sheriff, local law enforcement officer, or any other person or entity may serve process or attempt to serve process for an eviction action. - (c) Any eviction notice issued on or after March 9, 2020 through the date on which the moratorium expires is invalid and shall not be deemed to have terminated the residential or small business commercial tenancy, except in an action commenced under subsection (f) or in a pending eviction actions filed on or before April 22, 2020. - (d) (Blank).